BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftcore/compat/buildcraft/guide/en_us/action/machine_control_loop.md

 <lore>
-Making the machine run over and over agian.
+Making the machine run over and over again.
 </lore>
 <no_lore>
 Loop is a gate action provided on any gate that is placed next to a machine which could be operating.